nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-1. The `LogicManager` starts to parses the given input text using `AddressBookParser`
+1. The `LogicManager` starts to parse the given input text using `AddressBookParser`
-2. The `AddressBookParser` invoke the respective `Parser` based on the first word of the input text.
+2. The `AddressBookParser` invokes the respective `Parser` based on the first word of the input text.
 3. The remaining input text will be passed to the `FilterCommandParser` to parse.
 4. The `FilterCommandParser` will tokenize the remaining input text using the `ArgumentTokenizer` into an `ArgumentMultiMap`.
 5. The `FilterCommandParser` will then create a new `ClientContainsKeywordPredicate` using the `ArgumentMultiMap`.